aidenlab/mmba/README.md

 It allows matrices with arbitrarily many nonzero elements.
 The only limit is the RAM size.
 - `simpleMain.c`: Driver function that calls `simpleZero`.
 - `simpleMul.c`: Performs matrix vector multiplication.
+- `real.h`: to easily switch between float and double values

 The main function takes in several optional arguments:
 * **-m** the size of arrays that will be allocated;